Sunday, July 22, 2012

 http://stackoverflow.com/questions/2629421/how-to-use-boost-in-visual-studio-2010

-4. Select & right click Microsoft.Cpp..user, and select Properties to open the Property Page for edit.
+Microsoft.Cpp., and select.user Propertiesto open the Property Page for edit. - Select

 Boost Image Processing (GIL) http://stlab.adobe.com/gil/presentation/index.htm Boost Graph Library http://www.boost.org/doc/libs/1_48_0/libs/graph/doc/index.html